4.21 from 293 votes

 Instructions

-• Prep oats: Combine all ingredients except the toppings in a small container.
+• Combine all ingredients except the toppings in a small container.

-• Add toppings and enjoy: Top with toppings of your choice and enjoy.
-I love berries and sliced almonds or almond butter.
+• Top with toppings of your choice and enjoy.
+I used ½ cup blueberries and ½ Tablespoon almond butter for the nutrition facts on these.

 Video